Alanah Pearce: Game development and acting

 In November 2020, Pearce joined Sony's Santa Monica Studio as a video game writer.
 She provided consulting on three video games and completed other work on two video games prior to joining the studio.
 She faced harassment on social media following the studio's decision to delay the release of God of War Ragnarök.
 In November, she was selected among the Forbes 30 Under 30 for gaming.

 Pearce did voice acting for Gears 5 (2019), Afterparty (2019), Dispatch (2025), and Warhammer 40,000: Boltgun 2 (2026), appeared in Dead Take (2025), and lent her voice and likeness to a character in Cyberpunk 2077 (2020).

 In December 2024, Pearce revealed that she was leaving Santa Monica Studio, citing her desire for the flexibility to visit her family in Australia more often as the key factor in her decision.
 She announced her intent to focus on freelance work, live streaming, and content creation following her departure.
+One of her projects at the studio, God of War Laufey, was announced in June 2026.